 Source Protection & Confidentiality

-It’s not unusual for game studios to ‘push’ Bigwinboard to reveal its sources in an attempt to learn how access or information to certain games has been acquired.
-This is typically done by expressing concerns for ‘leaks’.
+It’s not uncommon for industry representatives to try to pressure us into revealing our sources about how information has been found.
+This is typically done by expressing concerns about potential ‘leaks’.
 Whilst we sympathize with that concern, representatives must understand that we are a news site and that we always protect our sources.
 Moreover, a person who represents a game studio today may go on to become a competitor tomorrow, therefore we do not discuss our sources with outsiders.